MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_02_deploy_microsoft_sentinel_content_hub_solution.md

 ### Task 4 - Create an analytics rule

 Create an analytic rule based on the Suspicious number of resource creation or deployment activities template.
 The rule should run every hour and only lookup data for that last hour.
+Learn more about [Using Microsoft Sentinel Analytic rule templates](https://learn.microsoft.com/azure/sentinel/detect-threats-built-in).

-  1. In `Microsoft Sentinel`, go to the `Content management` menu section and select **Content Hub**.
+  1. In `Microsoft Sentinel`, go to the `Configuration` menu section and select **Analytics**.
-  1. In the `Content hub`, filter `Status` for Installed solutions.
-  1. Select the `Azure Activity` solution and select **Manage**.
-  1. In the `Analytics rules`, find and select the rule for **Suspicious number of resource creation or deployment activities**.
+  1. In the `Rule templates` tab, search for **Suspicious number of resource creation or deployment activities**.
-  1. Select the **Suspicious number of resource creation or deployment activities** again, and select **Create rule**.
+  1. Select the **Suspicious number of resource creation or deployment activities**, and select **Create rule**.
-  1. Leave the defaults and select **Next: Set rule logic >**.
+  1. Leave the defaults on the `General` tab and select **Next: Set rule logic >**.
-  1. Configure `Query scheduling` using the table:
+  1. Leave the default `Rule query` and configure `Query scheduling` using the table:

      |Setting |Value|
      |---|---|